 2. Pack Carefully

 When travelling by helicopter space and weight is at a premium, so you’ll want to make sure you’ve packed the essentials without overpacking.
 Our lodge is located a full 30-minute helicopter ride from the nearest town, so if you forget something you can’t just walk to the store to get one.
+Taking the time beforehand to go over you gear list beforehand will make it easy to adjust where necessary, and make sure nothing is missed.

 For more info on what to pack check out these blogs: